MayanLeavitt/Enhancing-X-ray-Image-Text-Matching/README.md

 <h2 id="data"> :stethoscope: Data </h2>

-Studies contain a frontal image, a lateral image and a radiology report.
+We used the MIMIC-CXR dataset, which contains studies with a frontal image, a lateral image and a radiology report.
 The lateral image is often not used even though it contains critical information.

 <br />